visitbethel/docker-enabler/FAQs.md

 - Map an external `golden` configuration file/dir to an internal Docker file/dir after preprocessing it using variables substitution replacements via a `configure.xml`

 - Pass in Docker container environment variables via `!ENV_VAR_` and `!ENV_FILE_` runtime context variables
-- Use `variable providers` as stipulated in `Silver Fabric SDK AP` as source of runtime context variables
+- Use `variable providers` as stipulated in `Silver Fabric SDK API` as source of runtime context variables

 ***Note***: Out the box, Silver Fabric allows you to do the above 3 out of 4 approaches.